30 December 2021

 A Guernsey manager can opt to comply with Guernsey’s equivalent AIFMD regime to be ready for the extension of the AIFMD passporting regime to third countries.

-In July 2015 the European Securities and Markets Authority (“ESMA”) issued its advice to the European Commission, Parliament and Council on the extension of the AIFMD passporting regime to non-EU managers and funds.
-Guernsey was one of only six jurisdictions to be considered by ESMA, and one of only two to be approved for the third-country passporting regime without condition.
+In July 2015 The European Securities and Markets Authority (“ESMA”) issued its advice to the European Commission, Parliament and Council on the extension of the AIFMD passporting regime to non-EU managers and funds.
+Guernsey was one of only six jurisdictions to even be considered by ESMA, and one of only two to be approved for the third-country passporting regime without condition.

 In July 2016, the “unqualified and positive assessment” for Guernsey was re-iterated, with further jurisdictions approved for the extension of the third-country passporting regime.